 - Providing you with products, services, or other information you select or request, including associated benefits.

 - Providing you with account notifications.

-- Managing your account functions.
+- Managing your account functions, including user contributions.

 - Carrying out our obligations and enforcing our rights arising from any contracts entered between you and us, including for billing and collection.